 - 1. Create an issue for the release, noting the estimated date and expected features or major fixes, pin that issue. - 2.
-Bump release version. - 1.
-Modify CMakeLists.txt in source tree and cmake/Python_version.in if needed, run CMake. - 2.
-Modify DESCRIPTION in R-package. - 3.
-Run change_version.sh in jvm-packages/dev - 3.
+Create a release branch if this is a major release.
+Bump release version.
+There's a helper script tests/ ci_build/change_version.py. - 3.
 Commit the change, create a PR on GitHub on release branch.
 Port the bumped version to default branch, optionally with the postfix SNAPSHOT. - 4.
 Create a tag on release branch, either on GitHub or locally. - 5.
 Make a release on GitHub tag page, which might be done with previous step if the tag is created on GitHub. - 6.
+Submit pip, CRAN, and Maven packages.

+There are helper scripts for automating the process in xgboost/dev/.

-Submit pip, CRAN, and Maven packages. - The pip package is maintained by Hyunsu Cho and Jiaming Yuan.
-There's a helper script for downloading pre-built wheels and R packages xgboost/dev/release-pypi-r.py along with simple instructions for using twine. - The CRAN package is maintained by Tong He and Jiaming Yuan. - The Maven package is maintained by Nan Zhu and Hyunsu Cho.
+- The pip package is maintained by Hyunsu Cho and Jiaming Yuan. - The CRAN package is maintained by Tong He and Jiaming Yuan. - The Maven package is maintained by Nan Zhu and Hyunsu Cho.